rajatjindal/awesome-spin/README.md

 ## Webapps

+- [Github Badges](https://github.com/karthik2804/spin-gh-badges) - dynamically create status badges based on content from github gists
+- [Poll for Vanilla or Chocolate](https://github.com/kate-goldenring/spin-polling-app) - Poll to decide whether chocolate or vanilla is the best flavor of all time.
 - [spin-planetscale-f1](https://github.com/radu-matei/spin-planetscale-f1) - F1 Championship Stats with PlanetScale and Fermyon Cloud
-- [Github Badges](https://github.com/karthik2804/spin-gh-badges) - dynamically create status badges based on content from github gists
+- [Webassembly Resources](https://github.com/coderoflagos/webassembly-resources) - one stop for Webassembly resources